Tag Archives: Bike maintance tips

 #2 – Believing you have plenty of air in the tires without checking

 Frequently, I see riders headed down the trail with tires so low you can hear the rim bouncing off the ground with each pedal stroke.
-Low tire pressure can lead to pinch flats, and more importantly, loss of control.
+Low tire pressure can lead to pinch flats and, more importantly, loss of control.
 The innertube that holds the air in your tire is naturally porous and loses air naturally over time.
 In fact, a tube can lose between 3-5 PSI a day.
 At its extreme, your tire could go from full pressure to less than half pressure in the span of one week.
 Be sure to protect your ride by checking tire pressure before each ride.

 #3 – Lube the Chain After Every Ride

 Believe it or not, an over-lubed chain is more damaging than an under-lubed chain.
-While I am not recommending that you ride around with a dry chain, knowing when to lube is important.
-Having a ton of lube on your chain will not protect it any better.
+While I do not recommend riding around with a dry chain, knowing when to lube is essential.
+Having a ton of lube on your chain will not better protect it.
 In fact, too much lube will attract dirt and debris, creating a harsh slurry that covers and wears your drivetrain.
 The best way to lubricate your chain is to apply lube to the chain, allowing it to soak in for a minute, and then use a rag to wipe off as much excess as possible.
 When done, the chain should feel almost dry to the touch.

 The right amount of lube is a great thing